 - Before you reassemble the airbox, later on, you should clean out any water or mud and let it dry.

 - Clean the air filter if it is of the reusable foam type.
-Make sure it is dry, and applied air filter oil before you install it.
+Ensure it is dry, and apply air filter oil before installing it.

 - If the bike has a paper-type air filter, it will be waterlogged by now and needs replacing.

 - Disassemble the whole airbox and clean out all of the water and mud.
-You will need a new air filter if you’ve been riding in mud.
+If you’ve been riding in mud, you will need a new air filter.

 Get help from a buddy or three and tip the bike 90 degrees backward until water stops running out of the motor and the exhaust.
 Then set it back down again.